 I was admitted to another program besides Higher Education Administration (HEA).
 Am I still eligible to apply?

 Yes.
 While applicants in the HEA program will receive preference, the positions are open to all Peabody admitted professional (master’s) students.
-Please note, students enrolled in an online-only professional and graduate programs are ineligible to apply.

 Where can I find information about graduate assistant opportunities for my Peabody program?